moffzilla/abx-Powershell/README.md

        PowerShell 7.0.0

-# Pre-install your Powershell Modules your action root folder
+# Pre-install your Powershell Modules in your action root folder

 In your local staging system create your ABX action root folder